Back to top

 Cooper Thornton

-In September, 2016, then six-year old Cooper Thornton was diagnosed with a brain tumour at his local hospital in Fredericton, NB.
-Two days later his family travelled from their home to the IWK where Cooper was admitted.
-Here, they met with the IWK’s neurosurgery team and learned that Cooper had a tumour the size of a small orange.
+After receiving the upsetting news, his family travelled from their home in Fredericton, NB, to the IWK, where Cooper was admitted.
+Cooper’s parents met with the IWK’s neurosurgery team and learned that Cooper had a tumour the size of a small orange.
 He would need surgery.

 “It was surreal,” said Cooper’s dad, Jon, of that time.
 “There was so much uncertainty.”